Piracy-Wiki/.github/profile/README.md

 ![header](h.png)
-<h1 align="center">☠️Piracy.Wiki☠️</h1>
+<h1 align="center">We Are ☠️Piracy.Wiki☠️</h1>

 <h2 align="center"> Who the fuck we are? </h2>

-#### We are just bunch of poeple who decided to build a dedicated team to provide the anime lovers everything they need in every type of option to get it... and we are on it.
+<p align="center"> We are just bunch of poeple who decided to build a dedicated team to provide the anime lovers everything they need in every type of option to get it... and we are on it.</p><br>

 ![Black Beard Ship](https://i.imgur.com/m3YNxjQ.jpg)